flashwing-04/showtime-website-project-archive/content/ws21/master/m3-intelligentes-bilanzkreismanagement/process.md

 {{<section title="Challenges">}}
 At the start of the project, we were brimming with ideas, but due to time constraints, we had to limit ourselves to the most important features.
 With the help of the initially conducted user interview, we were able to map a complete working user flow within our MVP.
 Eventually, we were able to validate these ideas in a user test.

-When building our frontend using Tailwind CSS we wanted to stick as close as possible to the Utility First approach.
-Unfortunately we encountered some edge cases that required us to write classic CSS for example when animating our basic components like our input text field or when implementing focus, active and hover states for our elements.
+When building our frontend using Tailwind CSS, we wanted to stick as close as possible to the Utility First approach.
+Unfortunately, we encountered some edge cases that required us to write classic CSS for example when animating our basic components like our input text field or when implementing focus, active and hover states for our elements.

-Furthermore the entire concept of serverless software architecture was new to us, so we had to invest a good amount of time in research before we were able to start developing.
+Furthermore, the entire concept of serverless software architecture was new to us, so we had to invest a good amount of time in research before we were able to start developing.
 Creating an AWS account to test the technology was a challenge, as this had to be done in several steps with verification directly through Amazon.
-In the end, we have the following new technologies in hand: AWS services including Lambda function, s3 bucket, serverless framework to deploy the function.
+In the end, we have the following new technologies in hand: AWS services including Lambda function, s3 bucket, a serverless framework to deploy the function.
 {{</section>}}